gbrrestoration/rrap-mds-knowledge-hub/information-system/provenance/exploring-provenance/exploring-record-lineage.md

 To explore from a node, **double click the node**.
 A loading icon will appear in the bottom section of the graph while the upstream and downstream queries are made.
 This query is usually quick and the results will be merged into the existing graph.
 If there are no new nodes connected to the requested node, the graph will not change.

-In the below _before_ and _after_ graphs, we can see below that a model run record is being visualised.
+In the below _before_ and _after_ graphs, we can see that a model run record is being visualised.
 The record shows some input and output datasets and associations (i.e. a person and organisation).
 We may wish to understand the lineage of the dataset being used in this model run.
 To do so, we double click on it (1).

 This results in the _after_ graph.
 We can see some highlighted new nodes.
-In particular, note that there is a model run which produced the input dataset (2) - this is a good example of upstream lineage.
+In particular, there is now a model run which produced the input dataset (2) displayed - this is a good example of upstream lineage.
 If you wanted to understand more about the history of the item, you could continue exploring, for example, by expanding the model run (2) with a double click.

 |                                                   Before                                                    |
 | :---------------------------------------------------------------------------------------------------------: |